Inductive teaching

 - Sub-Domain: Instructional strategies

-- Potential to Accelerate Student Achievement: Potential to accelerate
+- Potential to Accelerate Student Achievement: Likely to have positive impact

 - Influence Definition: A teaching technique that encourages students to reason from observation – or to move logically from observing, testing, and comparing – to articulating broad principles.
 Inductive teaching and learning is an umbrella term that encompasses a range of instructional methods, including inquiry learning, problem-based learning, project-based learning, case-based teaching, discovery learning, and just-in-time teaching.